forestbiotech-lab/miRPursuit/docs/source/index.rst

 This is still under construction.

-But will be breifly filled out.
+But will be briefly filled out.

 Installation:
 =============